-Reimbursement condition Reason Implementation guidance Initiation 1.
-Treatment with blinatumomab should be reimbursed in adult and pediatric patients with newly diagnosed Ph-negative CD19 B-cell ALL in the frontline consolidation phase of multiphase chemotherapy with documented CR or CRi after induction therapy.
-Evidence from the E1910 and AALL1731 trials showed that blinatumomab plus chemotherapy compared to chemotherapy resulted in clinical benefit in patients with these characteristics.
+Re imbursement condition Reason Implementation guidance Initiation Treatment with blinatumomab should be reimbursed in adult and pediatric patients with newly diagnosed Ph-negative, CD19- positive B-cell ALL in the front-line consolidation phase of multiphase chemotherapy with documented CR or CRi after induction therapy.
+Evidence from the E1910 and AALL1731 trials showed that blinatumomab plus chemotherapy compared with chemotherapy alone resulted in clinical benefit in patients with these characteristics.
 Adult and pediatric patients who are eligible for conventional chemotherapy should also be eligible for blinatumomab reimbursement regardless of ECOG performance status.
+Treatment duration with blinatumomab consolidation therapy is up to 4 cycles in adult patients and up to 2 cycles in pediatric patients, both newly diagnosed with Ph-negative, CD19- positive B-cell ALL regardless of MRD status.
+In the E1910 trial for adult patients, blinatumomab consolidation was administered for 4 cycles.
+In the AALL1731 trial for pediatric patients, blinatumomab consolidation was administered for 2 cycles.
 2. Patients must not have any of the following criteria: 2.1. acute undifferentiated leukemia 2.2.
-Burkitt's leukemia There is no evidence from the E1910 and AALL1731 trials to suggest a benefit of blinatumomab plus chemotherapy compared with chemotherapy in patients with these characteristics, as they were not eligible to enroll into these trials.
+Burkitt leukemia.
+There is no evidence from the E1910 and AALL1731 trials to suggest a benefit of blinatumomab plus chemotherapy compared with chemotherapy alone in these patients because patients with these characteristics were not eligible to enrol in these trials.
 Discontinuation 3.
-Treatment with blinatumomab plus chemotherapy should be discontinued upon occurrence of any of the following: 3.1.
-Disease progression 3.2.
-Intolerable toxicity These conditions correspond to the criteria used to determine whether treatment with blinatumomab plus chemotherapy was discontinued in the E1910 and AALL1731 trials.
+Treatment with blinatumomab plus chemotherapy should be discontinued upon occurrence of any of the following: 3.1. disease progression 3.2. intolerable toxicity.
+These conditions correspond with the criteria used to determine whether treatment with blinatumomab plus chemotherapy was discontinued in the E1910 and AALL1731 trials.
 Prescribing 4.
-Blinatumomab plus chemotherapy should be prescribed by clinicians with expertise in managing ALL in specialized cancer centers.
-This is meant to ensure that blinatumomab plus chemotherapy is prescribed for appropriate patients and that adverse effects are managed in an optimal and timely manner.
-The clinical experts noted that, given the pharmacy, nursing, and monitoring requirements for blinatumomab infusions, specialist care at an oncology centre is required.
-5. Blinatumomab should only be reimbursed when added to frontline multiphase consolidation chemotherapy.
+Blinatumomab plus chemotherapy should be prescribed by clinicians This is meant to ensure that blinatumomab plus chemotherapy is prescribed for appropriate -

+Reimbursement condition Reason Implementation guidance with expertise in managing ALL in specialized cancer centres. patients and that adverse effects are managed in an optimal and timely manner.
+The clinical experts noted that specialist care at an oncology centre is required due to the pharmacy, nursing, and monitoring requirements for blinatumomab infusions.
+Blinatumomab should only be reimbursed when added to front-line multiphase consolidation chemotherapy.
 Clinical experts noted that chemotherapy treatment protocols have evolved over time for adult and pediatric patients with Ph-negative B-cell ALL.
 The clinical experts did not anticipate differential treatment effects of blinatumomab when combined with chemotherapy treatment protocols other than those used in the E1910 or AALL1731 trials.
 Pricing 6.
 A reduction in price.
-Using results for the combined adult and population, blinatumomab plus chemotherapy may be cost-effective at a

-Reimbursement condition Reason Implementation guidance WTP threshold of \$50,000 per QALY gained.
+Using results for the combined adult and pediatric population, blinatumomab plus chemotherapy may be cost-effective at a WTP threshold of \$50,000 per QALY gained.
 However, the overall results were largely driven by the predicted benefit in the adult population.
-The subgroup analysis considering only the pediatric population resulted in an ICER that exceeds the threshold of \$50,000 per QALY gained.
-A price reduction may reduce the uncertainty regarding the costeffectiveness of blinatumomab in the pediatric setting.
+The subgroup analysis considering only the pediatric population resulted in an ICER that exceeded the threshold of \$50,000 per QALY gained.
+A price reduction may reduce the uncertainty regarding the cost-effectiveness of blinatumomab in the pediatric setting.
+Feasibility of adoption The organizational feasibility of delivering blinatumomab must be addressed.
+Blinatumomab is administered as a continuous IV infusion using specialized ambulatory pumps.
+This delivery method is expected to place greater demands on health system resources compared with standard of care.
+Jurisdictions may need to increase the availability of infusion pumps to accommodate higher patient volumes.
+Although jurisdictions are generally familiar with the preparation, administration, and training requirements for blinatumomab, its adoption at scale may require additional infrastructure planning.